muthaearth/Notes/README.md

 # Notes
 Xamarin.Forms Notes App

-This is a Microsoft Tutorial Notes App using Visual Studio Code Xamarin.Forms
+This is a Microsoft Tutorial to build XAML Notes App in Visual Studio Code Xamarin.Forms